This programme is for the following yeargroups: Years 5-8

 Entomology is the study of insects and their relationship to humans, the environment and other organisms.
-Auckland Museum has an extensive collection of insects which it has been collecting since the Museum was founded in 1852.
 At Auckland Museum, entomologists collect and study these organisms to understand more about our natural world.

-Taking on the role of an entomologist, learners will discover how scientists at Auckland Museum collect specimens, what equipement they use and how specimens are stored and displayed.
+Taking on the role of an entomologist, learners will discover how scientists at Auckland Museum collect specimens and how specimens are stored and displayed.

 · Describe the basic anatomy, similarity, and differences between insects, arachnids & myriapods (centipedes and millipedes)

 · Understand why museums collect insect specimens and relatives to answer critical questions of biology, diversity and evolution